dinbtechit/two-way-ssl-btw-apache-widlfly19-elytron/README.md

-After struggling a bit and couldn't find any documentation online to setup two-way or mutual SSL between Apache Httpd 2.4 and Wildfly 19, so decided to write my own hoping it will help someone.
-Essentially to securely transmit traffic between apache and wildfly over https.

 > **Ref/Courtesy**: Jboss documentation - https://access.redhat.com/solutions/82363.
 This documentation heavily based on of that but modified it for Wildfly 19 & Elytron SSL Context.